ipavlic/apex-fp/README.md

 Fields that are present on the *prototype* object must also be available on records that are tested, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.

 ### `CopyFields`
+<a name="copy-fields"></a>

-`CopyFields` provides a factory for `SObjectToSObjectFunction` mapping functions that copy all defined fields from `prototype` record to the record it is applied to.

-Values of fields defined for `prototype` are overwritten on target records.
+`CopyFields` is an `SObjectToSObjectFunction` that copies all defined fields from `prototype` record to the record it is applied to.
+Values of fields defined for `prototype` are overwritten on the target records.
 Other fields on target record are not modified.

+It is instantiated with a factory method `fromRecord`.

 ```apex
 SObjectCollection.of(opps).mapAll(CopyFields.fromRecord(new Opportunity(Name = 'Test')));